kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: "WorkloadAwareIntegration"
+  - Feature gate name: `WorkloadAwareIntegration`
     - Components depending on the feature gate:
       - kube-apiserver
+  - Feature gate name: `WorkloadWithJob`
+    - Components depending on the feature gate:
       - kube-controller-manager
+      - kube-apiserver
 - [ ] Other
   - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control